AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/getting-started/configure-datastreams.md

 <InlineAlert variant="info" slots="text"/>

-The Datastreams tool is available to customers on the _allow list_ regardless whether they use the Data Collection UI for web tag management or to manage mobile app configuration. <br/><br/>Users will require **Develop** permissions for the Data Collection UI.
+The Datastreams tool is available to customers on the _allow list_ regardless whether they use the Data Collection UI for web tag management or to manage mobile app configuration. <br/><br/>Users require **Develop** permissions for the Data Collection UI.
 See the [user permissions](https://experienceleague.adobe.com/docs/experience-platform/tags/admin/user-permissions.html) article for more details.

 ## What is a datastream?